Jess-De-Savage/AzureCloud-/README.md

 ![](https://i.imgur.com/es466SV.png)

-The intention of the project is to deploy a lab environment to test vulnerabilities of a containerized instance of the "damn vulnerable web app" on a web server.
-A jumpbox server is used as a gateway to the network through an SSH tunnel to host.
-Use of a load balancer provides public internet access for the web server.
-This provides increased isolation of the network, increased availibility (especially if scaled) and monitoring the health of backend server.
-Filebeat installed on Web server pushes logs to Elk server.
-ELK server aggregate logs, indexes/analyzes and visualizes data to offer insights on changes in performance and fidelity of logs.
+The intention of the project is to deploy a lab environment to test vulnerabilities in a containerized instance of the **damn vulnerable web application** with docker on a web server.
+A jumpbox server is utilized as a gateway to the network by host through SSH tunneling.
+The use of a load balancer provides a public IP for the web server.
+The benefits are increased privacy of the network, increased availibility and health monitoring of backend pool.
+Filebeat pushes web server logs to the Elk machine.
+Logstash aggregates logs, Elasticsearch indexes and analyzes and Kibana visualizes data to offer insights on changes in performance and fidelity of logs.

 ## Description
 This network is designed give a load balanced web server exposure to the DVWA, inside a private network while being monitored by an ELK server.

 * The jump box protects private network from public access
 * The load balancer offers an efficient distribution of traffic, public IP, DoS protection
 * The ELK server logs and monitors the virtual machine for any changes
-* Web server logs are pushed to ELK server, analyzed and indexed by elasticsearch then visualized by kibana
+* Web server logs are shipped to ELK server, analyzed and indexed by elasticsearch then visualized with kibana

 ## Firewall Modifications